Update May 10, 2018: Construction is set to resume mid-May 2018 and is expected to take approximately five weeks to complete.

 WHO: Karson Asphalt Paving Inc. has been hired by the City of Ottawa to construct the work.

 WHY: The proposed works at Carling Avenue and March Road will provide new eastbound and westbound bicycle lanes, which will connect to existing paved shoulders on Carling Avenue.
-The project will also add a two-staged left turn bike box for cyclist heading southbound on March Road and making a left turn onto eastbound Carling Avenue.

 WHAT: The work within the Carling Avenue and March Road intersection will be limited to new pavement markings, new curb installation and some grading.